-Design/build is suitable for busy owners or those who know only a little about construction.
+Design/build is suitable for busy owners who don't have the time to oversee construction.
 It’s also a fast-track method or a fast construction process for projects with a tight schedule.

 A construction manager’s (CM) role as part of the project team is to provide estimating and constructability review during design, and cost, time and quality control during construction.
 The client establishes their team of architect, CM and owner’s representative at the onset of the building concept.
 The architect is responsible for defining the building through drawings and specifications while the CM regulates and monitors the schedule, budget, materials and performance of the subcontractors.
 The owner thoroughly informed by these professionals, can then make educated decisions about his or her project.

 The owner must be willing to be involved in the process because by using the CM method each trade contract is signed with the owner.
 The CM method is most suitable for those who construction is a recurring activity and/or their project is very large, like schools and retail chains.